oneapi-src/ishmem/docs/_sources/teams.rst

 ISHMEM_TEAM_SPLIT_STRIDED
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a new Intel SHMEM team from a subset of the existing parent team PEs, where the subset is defined by the PE triplet (**start**, **stride**, and **size**) supplied to the routine.
+Create a new Intel® SHMEM team from a subset of the existing parent team PEs, where the subset is defined by the PE triplet (**start**, **stride**, and **size**) supplied to the routine.